dehoyostc/agent-communication-protocol/docs/architecture-overview.md

 **What this layer answers:** How do two agents determine compatibility between the entities they represent?
 How do they communicate proposed terms?
 How do they handle disagreement?

 **Current status:** Not yet defined.
 Anticipated operations: MATCH, COMPARE, NEGOTIATE, COLLABORATE, DISCOVER.
-Planned for ACP v0.2+.
+Planned for CARP v0.2+.

 **Dependencies:** L1–L5.